petsc/petsc/doc/docs/manual/other.rst

 license and may be obtained, either as part of the Qt SDK or as stand-alone software.
-It supports automatic makefile generation using cross-platform ``qmake`` and ``cmake`` build systems as well as allowing one to import projects based on existing, possibly hand-written, makefiles.
-Qt Creator has a visual debugger using GDB and LLDB (on Linux and OS X) or Microsoft’s CDB (on Windows) as backends.
+It supports automatic makefile generation using cross-platform ``qmake`` and CMake build systems as well as allowing one to import projects based on existing, possibly hand-written, makefiles.
+Qt Creator has a visual debugger using GDB and LLDB (on Linux and OS X) or Microsoft’s CDB (on Microsoft Windows) as backends.
 It also has an interface to Valgrind’s “memcheck” and “callgrind” tools to detect memory leaks and profile code.
 It has built-in support for a variety of version control systems including git, mercurial, and subversion.
 Finally, Qt Creator comes fully equipped with